flash62au/EngineDriver_Home/docs/configuration/new_device.rst

 *******************************************

 .. meta::
-   :description: JMRI Engine Driver Throttle
+   :keywords: new phone

-   :keywords: Engine Driver EngineDriver JMRI manual help
+.. include:: ../include.rst

 ----

 **On the old Android device/phone**

 * Start **Engine Driver**
-* Use ``Export`` function in Engine Driver preferences
+* Use ``Export`` function in the preferences: :menuselection:`Menu --> Preferences --> Import/Export/Reset & Log Preferences --> Import/Export --> Import, Export or Reset`

 **On a PC**